Introduction to Bacon & the Art of Living

 At Uncle Jeppe’s bacon curing factory I started working in the curing department where we mix herbs, spices and salts.
 Uncle Jeppe is a knowledgeable man and it seems as if he has been around in the meat industry forever.
 I have not asked him any question that he did not know the answer.

-Saltpetre is the curing salt for bacon and hams which I work with every day in the curing department.
+Saltpetre is the curing salt for bacon and hams.
 When we do dry curing, we use 1.25 st. (10 pounds) salt, 0.375 st. (3 pounds) of brown sugar, 0.04 st. (6 ounces) of black pepper and 0.02 st. (3 ounces) of saltpetre.
 We use 1.25 st. (10 pounds) of this mixture per 12.5 st. (100 pounds) of meat.
-(1, 2, 3) The Irish system of mild cured bacon calls for a liberal use of saltpetre and the purer form called sal prunella.
+(1, 2, 3) The Irish system of mild cured bacon calls for liberal use of saltpetre and the purer form called sal prunella.
 It is military-grade refined saltpetre.
-This is the main curing system we use and in both dry curing and tank curing (as mild cure is also called), it is a key ingredient.
+This is the main curing system we use and in both dry curing and tank curing, as “mild cure” is also called, it is a key ingredient.

 What confused me much about saltpetre was that Trudie’s dad, Anton, also talks about the value of phosphates and saltpetre in fertilizing their fields in the Transvaal.
-We know that it is the explosive power in gunpowder.
-I know that the Dutch East Indian Company, as well as the English East Indian Company, were created, in large part, for the purpose of transporting saltpetre from India to Amsterdam, London and other European cities like Copenhagen for fertilizer and to make gunpowder.
+It is the explosive power in gunpowder.
+I know that the Dutch East Indian Company, and the English East Indian Company, were created, in large part, for the purpose of transporting saltpetre from India to Amsterdam, London and other European cities like Copenhagen for fertilizer and to make gunpowder.
 How can this one substance be useful for such diverse applications?

 The power of saltpetre is the fact that it contains nitrogen and nitrogen is one of only two elements, with carbon, that can exist in 8 oxidation states.
 This means that nitrogen can react in a diverse and complex way and, like carbon, is foundational to all of life.
 The two substances that contain nitrogen, most familiar to us, are saltpetre and ammonia.